 – What is the history of Electric Vehicles?

 – What is currently happening in the world of Electric Vehicles?

 – What is the future of Electric Vehicles?

-As well as these topics, Dr. Herron also discussed and debunked common myths about Electric Vehicles to BBC employees.
+As well as these topics, Dr. Herron also discussed and debunked common myths about Electric Vehicles at the BBC.
 Increasing knowledge and understanding about Electric Vehicles to organisations like the BBC is crucial since, as Dr. Herron pointed out “they are a respected voice which people listen to: they need to know the actual facts about EV and not myths (of which there are many)”.
 Indeed, with the Electric Vehicle industry growing rapidly, and Ultra Low Emission Vehicles (ULEV’s) set to change the transport landscape in the coming years, now is certainly the time for large and respected organisations to take the wheel when it comes to encouraging ULEV uptake amongst individuals.

 Participants from organisations including Ford, The NHS, the Department for Transport, The National Grid and The Greater London Authority have registered for the EEC’s 2-day training course on Electric Vehicles, which offers participants the opportunity to achieve the Internationally Recognised Galileo Master Certificate (GMC).
 As well as earning an accredited CPD award during the course, participants have the opportunity to network with other participants, as well as the Expert Lecturer.
 With the Government committed to banning the sale of all petrol and diesel cars by 2040, professionals from many industries are realising that now is the time to build a career in the Electric Vehicles sector.